-Summary of Benefits and Coverage
+Summary of Benefits and Coverage (SBC)

-The Patient Protection and Affordable Care Act (also known as Health Care Reform) requires that you receive a Summary of Benefits and Coverage (SBC) for your medical plan.
+The Patient Protection and Affordable Care Act (also known as Health Care Reform) requires that you receive an SBC for your medical plan.
 The SBC is designed to help you understand and evaluate your health plan choices.
 You can download a copy of the SBC from the CRI Benefits Website or contact Human Resources and request a copy be provided to you.

-Blue Cross Blue Shield of North Carolina Website www.bcbsnc.com
+Blue Cross Blue Shield of North Carolina Website www.bluecrossnc.com

-First time visitors: You will need to establish a user ID and password.
+First time visitors: You will need to establish a username and password.
 Then, information is available 24/7.